 While it is often an overlooked aspect of research and commercial applications, joining tabular country data or performing statistical summaries of raster and vector feature data within country boundaries is a key component of geographical, political, climate, and social sciences.
-The CShapes database (Weidmann, Kuse, and Gleditsch 2010) is one of a small number of vectorized global municipal boundaries.
-Additional global vectorized municipal boundaries are available from The Database of Global Administrative Boundaries [GADM; University of California, Berkley (2018)], Natural Earth [NE; Kelso and Patterson (2010)], Esri/Garmin (Esri, Garmin International, Inc., U.S. Central Intelligence Agency, and National Geographic Society 2020), the Food and Agricultural Organization [GAUL; Food and Agricultural Organization of the United Nations (2015)], and the United Nations [SALB; The United Nations (2015)].
+The CShapes database1 is one of a small number of vectorized global municipal boundaries.
+Additional global vectorized municipal boundaries are available from The Database of Global Administrative Boundaries (GADM),2 Natural Earth (NE),3 Esri/Garmin,4 the Food and Agricultural Organization (GAUL),5 and the United Nations (SALB).6

-Whereas most of these data sets are fantastic resources for maps and current analysis, they provide no resources for historic visualizations or time-series analysis of spatially explicit country-year processes.
-The CShapes dataset presents ADMIN 0 boundaries, however, this is not the primary focus; the purpose of CShapes is to provide historical state boundaries dating back to 1946.
-This presents a few interesting questions: 1) what defines an independent state in this context, 2) what defines the spatial extent of a state, and 3) what constitutes a change in state boundaries?
-Weidmann, Kuse, and Gleditsch (2010) wisely chose to offload recognition of an independent state by relying on 2 well established lists of states born out of political science and conflict data sets: 1) Gleditsch and Ward (1999) and 2) the Correlates of War Project (2017).
-Most nation-state boundary data sets take practical approaches to the spatial extent of a state by relying on internationally accepted boundaries.
+Whereas the aforementioned data sets are fantastic resources for maps and current analysis, they provide no resources for historic visualizations or time-series analysis of spatially explicit country-year processes.
+The CShapes dataset presents ADMIN 0 boundaries, however, this is not the primary focus; the purpose of CShapes is to present historical state boundaries dating back to 1946.1 This presents a few interesting questions: 1) what defines an independent state in this context, 2) what defines the spatial extent of a state, and 3) what constitutes a change in state boundaries?
+Weidmann (2010)1 wisely chose to offload recognition of an independent state by relying on 2 well established lists of states born out of political science and conflict data sets: 1) Gleditsch (1999)7 and 2) the Correlates of War Project.8 Most nation-state boundary data sets take practical approaches to the spatial extent of a state by relying on internationally accepted boundaries.
 States may often make wild claims about their territories (see Venezuela), however, as a practical matter, the actual boundaries are those by which they exert control over.
-This component of the CShapes dataset was developed internally and is described in detail within Weidmann, Kuse, and Gleditsch (2010).
-Lastly, CShapes relays temporal territorial changes by observing the merger, emergence, disappearance, or dissolution of independent states.
-These distinctions are also outlined in detail in Weidmann, Kuse, and Gleditsch (2010).
-CShapes is available as a standalone vectorized shapefile and a package for the R software package.
+This component of the CShapes dataset was developed internally and is described in detail within Weidmann (2010).1 Lastly, CShapes relays temporal territorial changes by observing the merger, emergence, disappearance, or dissolution of independent states.
+These distinctions are also outlined in detail in Weidmann (2010).1 CShapes is available as a standalone vectorized shapefile and a package for the R software package.
 As an added bonus, the

 cshapes R package offers functionality to calculate paired country distances based using either the distances between capitals, the distance between the centroid of the nation-states, or the minimum distance between state boundaries.
 These are excellent tools for several modeling exercises.